If you're the parent of a child who stutters, these tips may help:

 - Strive for calm.
 Do your best to create a relaxed, calm atmosphere at home in which your child feels comfortable speaking freely.

 - Don't focus on your child's stuttering.
 Try not to draw attention to the stuttering during daily interactions.
+Don't expose your child to situations that create a sense of urgency, pressure or a need to rush or that require your child to speak in front of others.

 - Offer praise rather than criticism.
 It's better to praise your child for speaking clearly than to draw attention to stuttering.
 If you do correct your child's speech, do so in a gentle, positive way.